LeoJuguet/report-internship2024/report.typ

 The compiler is mostly written and verified in Coq, and except for the parser, the other code written in OCaml is also verified in Coq @jasmin.
 Jasmin has some tools to translate a Jasmin program to EasyCrypt or CryptoLine to allow developers to prove that their code is correct.
 However, this translation and the compilation are correct only if the safety properties are verified.
 The safety properties are checked by a safety checker.
-However, the current safety checker is too slow if we want to analyze a significant program.

 Jasmin has a low-level approach, with a syntax that is a mix between assembly, C, and Rust.
 Jasmin has 3 types: